 The flowers of wintersweet (Chimonanthus praecox) have a lovely, intense scent.
 Held along the length of leafless branches in winter, the blooms are ideal for creating a fragranced, standout display.
 Given the length of the branches, you can cut longer lengths to give your floral display some height.

 If buying snowdrops to grow for cut flowers, then it’s best to go for varieties with exceptional scent like ‘S. Arnott’ and ‘Straffan’.
-If you’re pushed for time, something as simple as a jam jar will do to display the blooms, or if you have more time, create a pretty display by combining with ivy.
+If you’re pushed for time, something as simple as a jam jar will do to display the blooms, or if you have more time, create a pretty display by combining with English ivy.

 Witch hazel (Hamamelis)